Winter Operations

 The Wellesley Department of Public Works is responsible for plowing and ice control for over 110 miles of Town roads and 32 Town parking lots.

-Wellesley’s DPW in cooperation with the Wellesley Police monitors winter weather and road conditions 24 hours a day, 7 days a week, with salter and snow plow crews on call to work during the winter season.
+Wellesley’s DPW in cooperation with the Wellesley Police monitors winter weather and road conditions 24 hours a day, 7 days a week, with salter and snow plowing crews on call to work during the winter season.
 In most cases when reliable forecasts are available, the Department will have employees and equipment scheduled in advance to treat and plow roads.
+The department follows the best environmental practices, by carefully monitoring all deciding materials applied to the roads and sidewalks.
+This help preserves the Town`s watershed and natural environment.

 If you hire a private contractor for snow removal, instruct the contractor not to push snow into the public way (into the street or onto the sidewalk) or across the street from the mouth of your driveway.
 This is a violation of Town bylaws, and the property owner could be fined up to $50 per offense.
 Similarly, remind your contractor not to plow snow onto fire hydrants in your neighborhood.